 Take a deep breath.
 There are a lot of baby products available.
 And we’re not just talking the basics like diapers and wipes.
 Best advice we received?
 Don’t cut off tags or wash anything until you know you’ll be using it.
 Best piece of advice we can share?
 Register with the help of a friend who has been here before.
 A pragmatic friend who can tell you which things you actually need as a new parent.
 Those things can save you tons of time and extra work over the course of your baby’s first years.
-One of those products is a baby formula dispenser like the Baby Brezza.
+Which leads us to a baby formula preparation machine.

 We know, it sounds totally new-age.
 Can’t you just scoop the formula from the container yourself?